-Over the first two months of the new year, I’ve started to notice a number of spelling, grammar, or just plain lazy mistakes when reading copy – some from the larger publications.
-What’s happening?
+Over the first two months of the new year, I’ve started to notice a number of spelling, grammar or just plain lazy mistakes when reading copy – even from larger publications.

-Me thinks this has to do with the number and type of staffers that have been let go over the previous 12-18 months – we’re doing much more with much less, and the quality is starting to wane.
-That’s no good.
+I’m guessing this has to do with the number and type of staffers that have been let go over the previous 12-18 months – we’re doing much more with much less, and the quality is starting to wane.

 At what point does this quality start turning people away, especially as it relates to the ‘pay walls’ currently being discussed by the NY Times, etc.?